 In a Community of Innocence, the happiness and peace of the community does not depend upon our being, or not being, a certain way.
 This is crucial, because we can’t find what we love if we allow our happiness to depend upon someone else’s happiness.
 If we can’t be happy until someone else is happy, or until they are happy with us, we won’t be happy very often for very long.

 Two things flow from this.
 The first is that we need the right kind of community to let us be who we are without having to make us different, without having to mold us into the community’s idea of who we ought to be.
 And, the key question here is “How different can we be from the ideals, values and purposes of community without destroying the community?”
 A community cannot accept every possibility of being as though one way of being is “just as good as” another way of being.
 Community must accept our differentness and enable us to be real; and community must challenge our extremes and confront our lack of conformity to the core values of the community.
 Finding the balance between acceptance and confrontation is the art of community.
 It is also the art of living well, of being alive in the deepest, truest, sense of the word.
-Living our contradictions, integrating our polarities, bearing the pain of opposites, is walking two paths at the same time—which is the spiritual journey, which is the hero’s journey, which is the path to life and being, and death and resurrection, which we all walk as best we can, moment-by-moment-by-moment.
+Living our contradictions, integrating our polarities, bearing the pain of opposites, is walking two paths at the same time—which is the spiritual journey, which is the hero’s journey, which is the path of maturation, of growing up–which is the path to life and being, and death and resurrection, which we all walk as best we can, moment-by-moment-by-moment.

 The second thing that flows from the fact that our happiness cannot depend upon someone else’s happiness is that we have to learn to be happy no matter what others are feeling.
 Let them be disappointed in us if they want to be.
 We aren’t here to see that someone else is happy with the life that is ours to live.
 We are here to live the life that is ours to live.
 If they are happy with that, fine.
 If they are not happy with that, fine.
 Trying to make others happy with us by shaping ourselves according to their expectations separates us from our heart and keeps us from doing what we must to find peace with ourselves.
 We cannot tie our happiness to that of others, or let them tie their happiness to us.
 But again, this is true, only to a point.
 We have to listen to what others are saying to us.
 We cannot just walk away and live any way at all.
 Finding the balance between living out of our values and living out of the values that are at the heart of community is the art of living in relationship with other people, and the art of being alive.